berrydev-ai/rubigent/README.md

 - `structured_output` - Shows how to use structured outputs
 - `tool_use` - Illustrates tool integration
 - `movie_recommendation` - A complete movie recommendation agent
+- `run_response_example` - Demonstrates tracking and reporting on agent execution

 ## Development